 And He has said to me, “My grace is sufficient for you, for power is perfected in weakness ” Most gladly, therefore, I will rather boast about my weaknesses, so that the power of Christ may dwell in me.
 (2 Corinthians 12:9)

-It used to be only commercials, magazines, movie stars and the occasional neighbor that made us take a look at our lives and wonder why we couldn’t harness the same perfection that seemingly oozes from their pores.
+It used to be only commercials, magazines, movie stars and the occasional neighbor that made us feel like a Pinterest fail.
+We looked at our lives and wondered why we couldn’t harness the same perfection that seemingly oozed from their pores.

-Now we have social media, and anyone can create the illusion that their life is that amazing.
-A friend posted about a trip they were planning, and I thought to myself, “Isn’t that their third vacation this year?”
+Now we have social media, and anyone can create the illusion that their life is amazing.
+A friend posted about a trip they were planning, and I thought to myself “Isn’t that their third vacation this year?”

-I thought about the vacation we took our six kids on a few years back.
+The memory of the last vacation we took our six kids a few years back popped into my head.
 Our destination was an amusement park in Ohio.
 We stopped for breakfast and to our horror, the waitress was apparently proud of the waffle she had just made because she patted it before serving it to us.

-When we checked into our hotel and headed to our rooms, we walked through tumble weeds of dirt, dust, and debris in the hallway and were greeted with forgotten medication on the floor next to our bed from the previous occupants.
+When we checked into our hotel and headed to our rooms, we walked through tumble weeds of dirt, dust, and debris in the hallway.
+Forgotten pills on the floor greeted us when we opened the door to our room, and the smell didn’t leave a good taste in your mouth.
+The beds scared me.
 Yeah, none of that went on Facebook.

 I can’t figure out how people have this much money and time to have so much fun.
 I feel like I’m dredging along through my work day, running kids to their activities, pretending the dinners I serve on the fly actually do have some nutritional value, and collapsing to watch TV when I should be sleeping because I desperately need some mind numbing time to myself.